Traumatic Brain Injury, Paediatrics (012)

 Hypotension should be considered an emergency

 If adequate filling alone fails to produce an adequate blood pressure then judicious use of inotropic support will be necessary.
-Consider noradrenaline/ dopamine/adrenaline to titrate to BP.
+Consider noradrenaline / vasopressin / adrenaline to titrate to BP.
 Arterial and central venous catheters will generally be placed to allow continual monitoring of arterial and CVP.
 Transducers will be levelled to the right atrium.
 Femoral lines are preferred in view of less disruption to cerebral venous return.
 Aim for a CVP 6-10mmHg.

-Fluids: 0.9% saline (75-100% calculated maintenance) Glucose should be withheld from the IV solution if the serum glucose is above 10 mmol/l.
-When serum glucose reaches the normal range the IV solution should be changed to 5% dextrose/0.9% saline.
+Fluids: 0.9% sodium chloride (75-100% calculated maintenance).
+Glucose should be withheld from the IV solution if the serum glucose is above 10 mmol/l.
+When serum glucose reaches the normal range the IV solution should be changed to glucose 5%/ sodium chloride 0.9%.

-Electrolytes Hyponatraemia may produce further brain swelling in this context (particularly if inappropriate ADH syndrome occurs) therefore target:
+Electrolytes: Hyponatraemia may produce further brain swelling in this context. particularly if syndrome of inappropriate ADH (SIADH) occurs, therefore target:

 [Na] at >140mmol/l and a serum osmolality of >280mOsm

-Maintaining an optimal Cerebral Perfusion Pressure (CPP) is critical, as well as controlling the ICP.
+Cerebral perfusion pressure: maintaining an optimal Cerebral Perfusion Pressure (CPP) is recommended, as well as controlling the ICP.

 CPP = MAP – ICP